ItsHighNoon.us

 You can find sources at GitHub and binaries at itch.io.

-Who Holds The Power? is a game created for the 2025 Bigmode game jam, where the theme was "power".
+Who Holds The Power? is a game I created for the 2025 Bigmode game jam, where the theme was "power".
 In universe, a corporation has more power over what goes on than the actual ruler, known as the director.
 The gameplay is similar to Reigns, with the additional twist that you are not allowed to disobey the powerful corporation too many times.
 I always prefer to roll my own engine, but this jam caught me off guard and I didn't have anything prepared.
 I also never got comfortable with any of the commercial game engines out there.
 Learning one was going to take too long, so I opted to make the game in plain HTML/CSS/JavaScript.
-Go ahead, inspect element on it.
+No canvas.

 This was my final project for my computer graphics course, where the assignment was to make the classic game breakout with 3D graphics.
 The gameplay isn't anything special, but since the project was going to be presented I wanted to include some unique effects.
 I added water using a simplified version of the technique described here, which I have used before.
 Also, I have included screen door transparency, which was new to me.
 I like the effect and always assumed people did it for style (they do not, it is an optimization trick).
 The game is written in Javascript and uses WebGL.